nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - No authentication or authorization
 - No real-time updates (polling required)
 - No task sharing or collaboration features
+- Bulk delete has no confirmation (destructive operation)

 ## 🤝 Contributing